The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experimental Setup

 \paragraph{Causal Mediation Analysis} Interchange intervention is a technique for testing causal relationships between a model’s internal representations and its behavior~\cite{vig2020investigating, meng2022locating}.
 Let $f(\cdot)$ denote the model, and let $\mathbf{h}_\ell(x)$ denote the internal representation at component or layer $\ell$ produced during a forward pass on input $x$.
 Given an \textit{original} input $x$ and a corresponding \textit{counterfactual} input $x'$, an interchange intervention replaces $\mathbf{h}_\ell(x)$ with $\mathbf{h}_\ell(x')$ while keeping the remainder of the computation unchanged.
 This yields an intervened output

 a procedure commonly referred to as \textit{activation patching}.
 If the intervened output $\hat{y}_{\text{int}}$ matches the target outcome associated with the counterfactual input, this provides evidence that the intervened representation $\mathbf{h}_\ell$ plays a causal role in the model’s computation.
 We quantify this effect using \textit{interchange intervention accuracy} (IIA)~\cite{geiger2022inducing}.
 In our setting, rather than measuring binary agreement with the intervention target as in the original definition of IIA, we measure the average probability assigned to the target intervention outcome token.
-By carefully constructing original–counterfactual input pairs, interchange interventions can be used not only to identify which components are causally involved in a task, but also to characterize the specific information or transformations those components mediate.